vippsas/vipps-order-management-api/vipps-order-management-api.md

 [`PUT:/order-management/v2/{paymentType}/categories/{orderId}`](https://developer.vippsmobilepay.com/api/order-management#operation/putCategoryV2)

-This is the endpoint used for adding and updating the Category for a Vipps Transaction.
+This endpoint is used for adding and updating the `Category` for a Vipps transaction.
 The category is mutable, and a new request will completely overwrite previous requests.
 Here is an example request:

 ```json
 {